MicrosoftDocs/power-platform/power-platform/admin/control-user-access.md

    [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Add users and assign licenses at the same time](https://go.microsoft.com/fwlink/p/?LinkID=615205)

-Or, purchase and assign per app passes: https://docs.microsoft.com/en-us/power-platform/admin/about-powerapps-perapp
+Or, purchase and assign per app passes: [About Power Apps per app plans](about-powerapps-perapp.md)

 ## Associate a security group with a Dataverse environment